OUR EXPERT

 Union citizen: the sponsor

-The Community citizen must first possess their certificado de registro (registration certificate, often called the "green NIE").
+The Community citizen must first possess their CUE or certificado de registro (registration certificate, often called the "green NIE").
 Furthermore, they must meet one of these conditions:

 1. Be an employee (working for a company).